We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Material(s): natural latex

-Fit Simply’s loop bands are super durable.
+Fit Simplify loop bands are super durable.
 But if you do experience a snap, don’t worry.
 They’re backed by a lifetime warranty.
 Woot!

 Material(s): commercial grade rubber

-The handles are fully padded which makes them a great choice if you have arthritis or just prefer some added comfort.
-Online reviewers also say the grips won’t leave you with nasty blisters.
-The sturdy loops give you an extra sense of security.
+The handles are fully padded, which makes them a great choice if you have arthritis or just prefer some added comfort.
+Online reviewers also say the grips won’t leave you with nasty blisters, and the sturdy loops can provide an extra sense of security.

 You can get them as a set or individually.
-The set might be the better buy.
-That way you can alternate resistance levels for a more varied workout.
+The set might be the better buy so you can alternate resistance levels for a more varied workout.

 Material(s): fabric and latex

-Fabric bands are great because they’re super comfy on your skin.
-They also absorb sweat which prevents slippage.
+Fabric bands are great because they’re meant to be super comfy on your skin.
+They also absorb sweat, preventing slippage.

 These booty bands are here to give your 🍑 a glow-up.
 The three-piece set has beginner, intermediate, and advanced bands.
 It also comes with a carrying case and an exercise guide to help you get started.